thliborius/EfCoreNexus/README.md

 ## About The Project

 <p><b>Tired of copy & pasting a lots of classes when creating a new table and connecting it to your blazor app?
 EfCoreNexus helps you integrating the entity framework core into your blazor app.</b></p>
-<p>After it had been set up, it is really easy to add new table to your app.
-Now you only have to add to classes: the entity class and a provider class, which handle the CRUD operations.
+<p>With reflection the entity, the provider and the optional configuration classes getting registered.<br />After it had been set up, it is really easy to add new table to your app.
+Now you only have to add two classes: the entity class and a provider class, which handle the CRUD operations.
 Simple operations are covered by the base class while you can add the specific ones.<br />
 Additionally you can add a configuration for each entity.</p>